by Janis / 0 comments - Orginally published:15th October 2019

 Croatia was an absolute pleasure to tour around, and with its clear blue seas and beautiful climate, I would do it all again.

-Before Gary and I embarked on our Croatian road trip, we browsed the UNESCO World Heritage website.
-Here we discovered what was nearby in each of the local regions we were visiting.
+We browsed the UNESCO World Heritage website before Gary and I embarked on our Croatian road trip.
+Here, we discovered what in each of the regions we were visiting.

 Birds-eye view of Dubrovnik